Current | Funding

 WO=MEN fights for more and better funding.
 We do this through our lobby-activities, but also by providing information.
 Below you will find an overview of different funds and financing options.
 Note: this page is for informational purposes.
 The funds shown here are not managed by WO=MEN.

-For more information or to submit an application, see the website
+For more information or to submit an application, check their website

-For more information or to submit an application, see the website.
+For more information or to submit an application, check their website.

 iMPACT Direct - Open for applications all year round